Elysium101/inky-weather/README.md

 It fetches live weather data, renders a full HTML dashboard, screenshots it at high resolution, converts it to the Inky colour palette, and displays it automatically on a schedule.

+Although the code for this project was written by myself as a learning exercise, the heavy inspiration for this ((I basically copied the look of and the png's for some of the icons) comes from https://github.com/fatihak/InkyPi

 ---

 ## ✨ Features